ranjanamrit/ranjanamrit/README.md

 ### What I am up to right now 👨‍💻

 * I am trying to do some competitive coding in [CodeChef](https://www.codechef.com/users/amrit_ranjan).
+* Mentoring Students in the field of Full Stack Web Development.

 ### What I am currently learning 😁